-She paints mainly in oils but is always experimenting with new mediums and surfaces and discovering new materials is an important part of her process, allowing accidents to happen and inform the direction of her work .
-She enjoys the physical dimension of painting and builds up layers that can take months to finish, allowing the work to evolve over time, but she can also spend all day making very immediate and instinctive drawings which help her explore her ideas and reveal the process of her mark making.
+She paints mainly in oils but, over lockdown, has worked much more with water based mediums and has enjoyed the immediacy of exploring ideas on a smaller scale, producing a large collection of works predominantly on paper.
+Whilst the constraints of lockdown were incredibly challenging, managing three children at home and juggling the need to focus on her own art, the limitations have actually opened up new freedoms in her work and allowed for an unpressurised space to play.
+Davina continues to experiment with new mediums and surfaces and discovering new materials is an important part of her process, allowing accidents to happen and inform the direction of her work in a more instinctive way.
+She enjoys the physical dimension of painting and builds up layers that can take months to finish, allowing the work to evolve over time, but she can equally spend all day making very quick drawings which help her explore her ideas and which in turn, suggest and reveal new subject matter .

 'So Jackson is Jackson still.
 Here is no lightening transformation, but rather, as should be the case with all the true artists, a gradual instinctive evolution.
 The focus shifts, the emphasis changes, the atmosphere lightens or darkens, but the vision remains the same."
 John Russell Taylor, art critic at the Times and author of numerous books on art.